eikehmueller/ma32070/lectures/MathematicalBackground.md

 # Mathematical background
+In the following we will give a first overview of the finite element method and review some of the fundamental ideas as to why it works.
+The details will be discuss in later lectures.

+*&#169; Eike Mueller, University of Bath 2025.
+These lecture notes are copyright of Eike Mueller, University of Bath.
+They are provided exclusively for educational purposes at the University and are to be downloaded or copied for your private study only.
+Further distribution, e.g. by upload to external repositories, is prohibited.*
 ## Model problem
 In this course we will focus on the following partial differential equation (PDE) of the diffusion-reaction type in some bounded domain $\Omega\subset \mathbb{R}^2$:
 $$